 I have summarized my 19 Tips here, we will discuss these in detail later in this article.

 Why SEO For Blogger Blogs?

 Blogger is one of the most favored and popular blogging platforms in the world.
-It is free to start and thus become the first choice for new bloggers.
+It is free to start and thus becomes the first choice for new bloggers.
 You can have your online presence today with BlogSpot free of cost.

 For this reason, the number of BlogSpot blogs running is enormous.
 Each day, thousands of new blogs come on top of them.
 This makes the list even bigger.
 So, to stand out, your blog has to be slicker than millions of others out there.